-The TOE shall meet "Protection of the confidentiality of the TSF (O.Prot\TSF\Confidentiality)" as specified below:
+The TOE shall meet "Protection of the confidentiality of the TSF (O.Prot_TSF_Confidentiality)" as specified below:

-O.Prot_TSF_Confidentiality Protection of the confidentiality of the TSF The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit,) through the use of a dedicated code loaded on open samples.
+O.Prot_TSF_Confidentiality Protection of the confidentiality of the TSF The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit,) through the use of a dedicated code loaded on open samples. dedicated code loaded on open samples.

-The TOE shall meet "Access control and authenticity for the Loader (O.Ctrl\Auth\Loader/Package1+)" as specified below:
+The TOE shall meet "Access control and authenticity for the Loader (O.Ctrl_Auth_Loader/Package1+)" as specified below:

-O.Ctrl_Auth_Loader/Package1+ Access control and authenticity for the Loader The TSF provides communication channel with authorized user, supports authentication of the user data to be loaded and access control for usage of the Loader functionality.
+provides communication channel with authorized user, supports provides communication channel with authorized user, supports cation of the user data to be loaded and access control for usage of er functionality.
+0